+feature_engine.variable_handling.find_categorical_and_numerical_variables(X, va

-feature_engine.variable_handling.find_categorical_and_numerical_variables(X, variables=None) Find numerical and categorical variables.
+Find numerical and categorical variables in a dataframe or from a list.

 The function returns two lists; the first one with the names of the variables of type object or categorical and the second list with the names of the numerical variables.